open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/database/datalake/index.md

 {% stepDescription title="8.
 Schedule the Ingestion and Deploy" %}

-Scheduling can be set up at an hourly, daily, or weekly cadence.
+Scheduling can be set up at an hourly, daily, weekly, or manual cadence.
 The timezone is in UTC.
 Select a Start Date to schedule for ingestion.
 It is optional to add an End Date.